-Ending millions of preventable deaths through more equitable, effective health systems in communities around the world
+Ending millions of preventable deaths through equitable, data-driven health systems in communities around the world

 In recent years, countries have achieved important progress on health, but most are still far behind where they need to be to meet the ambitious targets that global leaders agreed to in the Sustainable Development Goals.
 More than half of the world’s people do not receive all of the essential health services they need, and efforts to improve health often focus narrowly on providing medical care, overlooking larger social and economic factors.

 Maternal and child survival are hallmarks of healthy communities.
 Yet today, far too many women die from preventable pregnancy-related conditions, and even more children die from common preventable illnesses such as diarrhea and pneumonia.
 Without substantial changes in the near future, global progress toward Sustainable Development Goal 3 – to ensure healthy lives and promote well-being for all at all ages – will continue to be slow and inequitable.

 The global health divide is exacerbated by a divide in data-informed decision making, caused by inequities across a myriad of factors – social, structural, and systemic.
 Although major advances in digital technology and data science are catalyzing health intervention efficiency and effectiveness, these innovations are not reaching the places where they could drive the greatest progress: the poorest and most vulnerable communities.
 The data equity gap, and by extension the health equity gap, will continue to widen unless deliberate, concerted, and coordinated efforts are made to close it.

 At The Rockefeller Foundation, we envision a world where health systems everywhere are equipped to apply data-driven insights to deliver the right health interventions to the right communities at the right time.